 Quality assurance is an important stage in production for many industries, and the translation industry is no different.
 We perform linguistic quality assurance to detect errors, ranging from simple spelling errors to those which are harder to spot, such as missing terminology.

 We also perform a formal QA with our versatile Verifika tool for glossary adherence, checking punctuation, complying with country standards, punctuation, etc.

 At this stage, we send the translation to the client’s reviewer (in-house linguist, subject-matter expert, end-user) for bilingual and/or monolingual revision.
 They check whether the document matches the requirements.
 After that, we thoroughly analyze the feedback from the client and incorporate changes suggested by the client’s reviewer.

-It's important to conduct localization testing among native speakers.
-When all the edits are made, and the customer is satisfied with the outcome, the text can be used for business purposes.
-If you need Life Sciences translation and localization services, we'd be delighted to assist you.
+If you need Life Sciences translation and localization services, we’d be delighted to assist you.
 We are experienced in working with clients from all over the world and we are proficient in creating translations that correspond to international standards.
-Moreover, we're a leading provider of translation services in Life Sciences, with almost 20 years of experience.
-Feel free to contact us at firstname.lastname@example.org.
+Moreover, we’re a leading provider of translation services in Life Sciences, with almost 20 years of experience.
+Feel free to contact us at [email protected].